option8/RetroConnector/USB_Joystick/README.md

 - Super Nintendo generic http://www.amazon.com/gp/product/B002JAU20W

 _Will NOT work with the following:_
-- PS3 Sixaxis Dualshock.
-The Dualshock draws too much power (300mA), since it charges the battery over USB.
+- PS3 Sixaxis (Dualshock or Original flavor).
+The PS3 wireless controllers draw too much power, since they charge the battery over USB.

 Plug and Play